Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Physical implementation

-Then, we turn to introduce how to realize nontrivial two-qubit gates with the DFS encoding.
-The physical qubits are connected as shown in Fig.~\ref{fig1}(b), where qubit $T_1$, qubit $T_{E_{1}}$ and qubit $T_2$ forms the first logical qubit while qubit $T_3$, qubit $T_{E_{2}}$ and qubit $T_4$ the second logical qubit.
+Here, we turn to introduce how to realize non-trivial two-qubit gate with the DFS encoding.
+The physical qubits are connected as shown in Fig.~\ref{fig1}(b), where we use the qubits $Q_1$, $Q_2$, $Q_{3}$ and $Q_4$ to realize the two-qubit logical subspace.
 The corresponding Hamiltonian is written as